Are you looking to lose fat without losing muscle?

 Lastly, if you don’t enjoy cardio, then don’t do it.
 It actually isn’t that great at helping you lose fat.

 If your goal is to lose fat and maintain muscle, then cardio will do very little to help you maintain muscle mass.

-Instead, you should focus more effort in strength training as mentioned above.
+Instead, you should focus more effort in strength training with moderately heavy weights.